- Transfer Overview

 How to Apply

-There are two methods of applying to UNCW: Online or with a paper application.
-Last year, more than 95% of our applicants elected to apply Online.
-We strongly encourage you to apply Online via SeaLevel.
+There are two methods of applying to UNCW: online or with a paper application.
+More than 99% of our applicants elected to apply online.
+We strongly encourage you to apply online via SeaLevel.

-In addition to submitting the application for admission, there are additional items both you and your current institution will submit.
+In addition to submitting the application for admission, you and your current/former instituion(s) will submit the following items:

 - Required Short Essay Question